C.C. (Code Geass): Character background

 Before C.C. gained the power of Geass, she was a ten-year-old orphaned slave.
 A nun gave C.C. the power of Geass, allowing C.C. to make anyone love her.
 When C.C. grew tired of forced love, she looked instead for love from the nun, who was above her power.
-However, when C.C.'s power had grown, the nun revealed she had tricked C.C. as a ploy to lose her immortality, and tortured the young woman until C.C. accepted the nun's Code.
+However, when C.C.'s power had grown, the nun reveals that she had tricked C.C. as a ploy to lose her immortality, and tortured the young woman until C.C. accepted the nun's Code.
 After C.C. gains immortality, a shock sequence in the first-season finale shows memories of her past, including repeated "deaths" of different types spanning centuries.
 Alive for hundreds of years, she speaks to Lelouch of Washington's Rebellion, referring to George Washington and Benjamin Franklin as if she had been close with both.
 She claims to have entered into magical Geass contracts with hundreds of people over her lifetime, in futile attempts to lose her immortality.

 One of her previous contracts was with the late Imperial Consort Marianne, the mother of the lead protagonist of Code Geass, Lelouch Lamperouge.
 After C.C. aided Marianne and Marianne's husband Charles zi Britannia achieve their goals, C.C. was named head of the Geass Order, a secret organization that studies and produces Geass users.
 However, she left the order upon news of Marianne's death, and let V.V. take over.
 Years later she is captured by a Britannian envoy in Japan, which takes an interest in her immortality and intends to bring her to the Imperial city of Pendragon in North America.